PIs:

 phone # +32(0)2 555 4197

 Véronique studied at the “Athénée des Pagodes” obtained her CESS (option Latin – math) in 1994.
 She followed the first year of pharmacology at the “Université Libre de Bruxelles” (ULB).
-From 1995 to 1998, she performed a graduate in Medical Biology in “Institute Paul Lambin” (UCL) (assay: “Huntington chorea”) and obtained her diploma as technician of laboratories.
+From 1995 to 1998, she performed a graduate in Medical Biology in “Institut Paul Lambin” (UCL) (assay: “Huntington chorea”) and obtained her diploma as technician of laboratories.
 In 1998, she started to work in Sabine Costagliola lab as lab technician and she obtained a permanent position at ULB in 2003.
 In 2013, she obtained a career advancement at ULB after a competitive examination and an essay entitled : “Zebrafish: a new biomedical research tool at ULB?”.
 Véronique is our lab manager.

 04 - barretransparente.jpg